Valérie Plante: Mayor of Montreal

 Valérie Plante was elected mayor of Montreal on 5 November 2017, becoming the first woman to lead the city in its 375-year history.
 Few had predicted that Plante would be able to take down the incumbent mayor, Denis Coderre, a former federal Liberal MP and cabinet minister, at the beginning of the campaign.
 Plante won over voters on a promise to improve public transit, alleviate traffic woes and make the city more family friendly.
 On election day, Plante won 51 percent of the vote, compared to 46 percent for Coderre.
 Projet Montréal also won a majority of seats on the city council.

 One of Plante's key campaign planks in the 2017 municipal election was the creation of a "Pink line", a new Montreal Metro line to improve public transit service between downtown and on two axes to the boroughs of Montréal-Nord and Lachine.
 Plante claimed that her campaign posters were strategically placed in certain areas where she knew her ideas would easily be spread.

 Plante decisively won the 7 November 2021 against Coderre by a wider margin, taking 52 percent of the vote to his 37 percent.
 The majority of Projet Montréal on city council was also increased.
 Plante campaigned on adding 60,000 social housing units and continuing to focus on improving urban life.

+According to Le Monde, her administration was particularly marked by her environmental policy, "creating the largest municipal park in the country and transforming a city where cars reigned supreme into one of the most bicycle-friendly cities in North America."

 On 23 October 2024, Plante announced that she will not seek a third term in the 2025 election.
+She was succeeded by Soraya Martinez Ferrada of the Ensemble Montréal party.

 Personal life

 Plante has two children.
 She is married to Pierre-Antoine Harvey, an economist with the Centrale des syndicats du Québec.

+After serving as mayor, Plante began hosting a documentary program on TV5 Québec Canada called Ça brasse en ville.